-A classic recipe for Strawberry Shortcake – a sweet biscuit filled and topped with macerated strawberries and freshly whipped cream – what can be simpler and more delicious during the strawberry season?
+American strawberry shortcake – a sweet biscuit filled and topped with strawberries and freshly whipped cream – what can be simpler and more delicious during the strawberry season?

-I try to make the most of the strawberry season, we eat strawberries not only plain, but also on cakes like this glorious Strawberry Cheesecake with Cream Cheese and Yogurt Filling, which I make at least twice every season, in form of a sauce for pancakes like these Oven Pancakes with Strawberry Honey Sauce and I even serve strawberries in savory dishes like this Light Chicken Breast with Herbs and Strawberry Chutney.
+I try to make the most of the strawberry season, we eat strawberries not only plain but also on cakes like this glorious Strawberry Yogurt Cheesecake, which I make at least twice every season, in form of a sauce for pancakes and I even serve strawberries in savory dishes like this Strawberry Chicken.

 What is strawberry shortcake?